 Thanks to - Alison Greyer for this activity.

-The challenge – using Shakespeare’s ‘The Tempest’ as inspiration, create your own work of art on the page from the play, illustrate a scene or theme from the play over the top of the text.
+The challenge – using Shakespeare's 'The Tempest' as inspiration, create your own work of art on the page from the play (included).